waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 Browsing links

-Let's write our first integration test using Capybara first.
+Let's write our first integration test using Capybara.
 First, add capybara to your Gemfile and install it.
 Then, require and configure it in spec_helper as instructed on the capybara github page.

 ```ruby
 require 'capybara/rspec'